-Bilingual (English/Spanish) Clinical Experience: Interns will work collaboratively with Child and Adult Outpatient Service supervisors that provide services to the Latinx community of Bushwick.
-Interns will provide individual and/or family therapy in Spanish to children/adolescents and adults attending the outpatient department.
-Interns are required to provide at least one psychoeducational presentation to the Latinx community or to staff who work in the different community agencies.
-Interns participate in group/individual supervision (in Spanish) for 1 hour per week for 12 months.
+Bilingual (English/Spanish) Clinical Experience: Psychologists-in-training will work collaboratively with Child & Adolescent and Adult Outpatient Service supervisors that provide services to the Latinx community of Bushwick.
+Psychologists-in-training will provide individual and/or family therapy in Spanish to children/adolescents and adults attending the outpatient department.
+Psychologists-in-training are required to provide at least one psychoeducational presentation to the Latinx community or to staff who work in the different community agencies.
+Psychologists-in-training participate in group/individual supervision (in Spanish) for 1 hour per week for 12 months.
 Supervision is provided by a Bilingual/Bicultural licensed psychologist.

-Dialectical Behavior Therapy: Interns may elect this program, within Child and Adult Outpatient Services, which provides individual therapy, utilizing a Dialectical Behavior Therapy model, for adolescents and adults with complex trauma histories and associated symptomatology.
+Dialectical Behavior Therapy: Psychologists-in-training may elect this program, within Child & Adolescent and Adult Outpatient Services, which provides individual therapy, utilizing a Dialectical Behavior Therapy model, for adolescents and adults with complex trauma histories and associated symptomatology.
 A didactic seminar will accompany the therapeutic experience.
 Supervision will be provided by a licensed psychologist.

-CPEP/Emergency Room: Intern will be exposed to the daily operations of a Psychiatric Emergency room by evaluating patients with a broad range of mental disorders including psychotic and affective illnesses requiring hospitalization, to adjustment disorders or brief supportive intervention cases referred to outpatient treatment.
-The intern will have the opportunity to provide interim follow up on high risk cases by seeing the patient with the mobile crisis unit until the patient attends their first outpatient appointment.
-In addition, interns will acquire a working knowledge of medications, used in an ER setting, to treat specific mental disorders, and learn about the side effects that contribute to non-compliance.
-The intern will work under the supervision of a full-time psychiatrist and a licensed psychologist.
+CPEP/Emergency Room: The psychologist-in-training will be exposed to the daily operations of a Psychiatric Emergency room by evaluating patients with a broad range of mental disorders including psychotic and affective illnesses requiring hospitalization, to adjustment disorders or brief supportive intervention cases referred to outpatient treatment.
+The psychologist-in-training will have the opportunity to provide interim follow up on high risk cases by seeing the patient with the mobile crisis unit until the patient attends their first outpatient appointment.
+In addition, psychologists-in-training will acquire a working knowledge of medications, used in an ER setting, to treat specific mental disorders, and learn about the side effects that contribute to non-compliance.
+The psychologist-in-training will work under the supervision of a full-time psychiatrist and a licensed psychologist.

-HIV/AIDS Center: The clinic provides medical services for children and adults who are HIV affected.
+Virology Center: The clinic provides medical services for children and adults who are HIV affected.
 Our interdisciplinary mental health team includes psychiatrists, psychologists, social workers, and rehabilitation and addiction counselors.
 We offer an array of individual and group mental health services, including: mental health assessment, psychiatric consultation, individual psychotherapy, group psychotherapy (Support Groups, Men's Group, Women's Group, Anger Management, and Addiction Groups), substance abuse counseling and treatment adherence counseling.
-Interns may co-lead groups and carry individual cases.
+Psychologists-in-training may colead groups and carry individual cases.

-Mobile Crisis Unit: Interns will assist in the assessment of cases in crises, and learn the bases of decisions regarding hospitalization.
-The more acute experience will be primarily an apprenticeship, in which interns watch experienced clinicians, and then participate along with them.
+Mabile Crisis Unit: Psychologists-in-training will assist in the assessment of cases in crises, and learn the bases of decisions regarding hospitalization.
+The more acute experience will be primarily an apprenticeship, in which psychologists-intraining watch experienced clinicians, and then participate along with them.
 Toward the end of the rotation, they may have an opportunity to conduct assessments independently and review them immediately afterward with a supervisor.
-Interns will be involved in the assessment of the full age range of patients.
-Interns will participate in this rotation one day per week, for six months.
-Invivo supervision plus an additional 1 hour per week with a psychologist.
+Psychologists-in-training will be involved in the assessment of the full age range of patients.
+Psychologists-in-training will participate in this rotation one day per week, for six months.
+In- vivo supervision plus an additional 1 hour per week with a psychologist.